bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 You can build both iOS and Android projects at the same time or you can build them separately, each using their own workflow.
 You can set this in the `Platform` input of the `Flutter Build` Step.

-Here's the example workflow we'll use in this configuration, with all the necessary Steps:
+Here's an example workflow we'll use in this configuration, with all the necessary Steps:

 ![](/img/flutter-workflow.png)We'll discuss the Steps specific to iOS and Android deployment in their respective sections!